Chandler-Davidson/15MinuteProjects/csharp/README.md

 #### Purpose
 Completed for an online programming challenge, thought it was a unique solution to an everyday problem.

+### RedditWallpaperChanger
+#### Purpose
+I wanted to dynamically set my wallpaper to the best wallpaper on Reddit everyday.
+Instead of finding a tool, I wrote it myself!
+Any code that is not my own is marked as such.

 ### Trying Tries
 #### Purpose
 A review of Data Structures by building a Trie.